 Get Jamming with Jim Jam Arts

 JimJam Arts is founded and run by Sue Blakesley and Sadie Hurley.
-They spoke to Folkelife about its origins and how much the theatre, arts and performance group has achieved over the past 8 years.
+They spoke to Folkelife about its origins and how much the theatre, arts and performance group has achieved since 2011.

 Sue: “We met at Uni, doing the Performing Arts course in Folkestone when the University of Creative Arts was based in The Glassworks, and we got on really well.
 Sadie went off travelling to South America and I went off to Australia and New Zealand, but when I came back I saw that Folkestone and Hythe District Council were putting tenders out for groups to run events in The Coastal Park.
 I rang Sadie and said ‘how about it?’
 We put something in, and surprisingly, we got it!”

 However, it’s not surprising when you look at all that Jim Jam Arts has produced.
 Their portfolio includes Alice In The Coastal Park – a series of Alice In Wonderland related performances at different areas of the park; Pirate Party in the Park – utilising the Ship Wreck activity area; and their many Around The World in Afternoon sessions over the years.
 They’ve put on Shakespeare, music and dance performances, Tai Chi demonstrations and circus events.
 These women have so much energy.
 A lot seems to stem from Sue having an idea, and calling Sadie wherever around the world she might happen to be at the time.